 Coronavirus in Galapagos Ecuador and Peru

-If you are reading this, likely you have read the news of coronavirus (covid-19), a rapidly spreading virus hittest hardest in Wuhan City, Hubei Province.
-Globally, 129,583 cases of Coronavirus have been reported, leading to 4,749 deaths.
-Internationally, 75 countries have over ten cases including the United States, Canada, Australia, Germany, France, Italy, and Spain.
-Within this blog, we discuss the risks of traveling to South and Central America, and if Coronavirus is present in Galapagos Ecuador and Peru.
+If you are reading this, likely you have read the news of coronavirus (COVID-19), a rapidly spreading virus that spread out of Wuhan City, Hubei Province.
+Globally, 4,943,378 cases of Coronavirus have been reported, leading to 322,000 deaths as of May.
+Internationally, over 200 countries have over ten cases including the United States, Canada, Australia, Germany, France, Italy, and Spain.
+Within this blog, we discuss the risks of travelling to South and Central America, and if Coronavirus is present in Galapagos Ecuador and Peru.

 Transmission of Coronavirus